 - The District has not converted any short-term debt into long-term debt.
 The no-tax-rate-increase bond election is possible because of the early elimination of existing debt, which has resulting in savings, the refinancing of current debt that saved interest instead of increasing it, and the growth in the district in the form of new homes and businesses.
-Over the past 10 years along, the District has save taxpayers over $5.8 million by refinancing and/or prepaying bonds.
+Over the past 10 years alone, the District has saved taxpayers over $5.8 million by refinancing and/or prepaying bonds.
 Additionally, the District has actually shortened the term of its outstanding debt by one year.
 The only extension of debt was issued for the construction projects authorized by a vote of District constituents in 2016.

 - What is the difference between a bond and levy election?